Timeblocking

-Timeblocking (or time blocking) or time chunking is a productivity technique for personal time management where a period of time—typically a day or week—is divided into smaller segments or blocks for specific tasks or to-dos.
+Timeblocking (or time blocking) or time chunking is a productivity technique for personal time management in which a period of time—typically a day or week—is divided into smaller segments or blocks for specific tasks or to-dos.
 It integrates the function of a calendar with that of a to-do list.
-It is a kind of scheduling.
+It is a form of scheduling.

 When done properly, timeblocking can help eliminate distractions and discourage unproductive multitasking.

 History

 The practice of timeblocking is nearly as old as the use of calendars.
 Evidence suggests that calendars during the Bronze Age corresponded to a particular agricultural action.
 This enabled farmers to plant and harvest at the right times, reducing crop spoilage.

 As the standard definition of a calendar gradually evolved to the Gregorian one that is widely used today and each unit of time became subdivided into smaller and smaller segments, timeblocking evolved to a more detailed scale.